dmlaziuk/dmlaziuk.github.io/_posts/2017-09-18-first-step.md

 ---
-title:  "The long road starts with first step"
+title:  "Long road starts with the first step"
 date:   2017-09-18
 ---